project-gemmi/gemmi/docs/install.rst

     pip install gemmi

-We have binary wheels for several Python versions, so the command usually downloads binaries.
-If a matching wheel is not available, the module is compiled from source -- it takes several minutes and requires C++ compiler (GCC 4.8+, Clang 3.4+, MSVC 2015+, ICC 17+).
+We have binary wheels for several Python versions (for all supported CPython versions and one PyPy version), so the command usually downloads binaries.
+If a matching wheel is not available, the module is compiled from source -- it takes several minutes and requires a C++ compiler.

 Other binaries
 ~~~~~~~~~~~~~~